outdreamer/build-a-cure-1/docs/idea_implementation_examples.md

           - rule optimization: method to find a path at reduced cost (reduced distance, ie a shorter path)
           - rule optimization efficiency: the shorter path itself, or a pattern in rule optimization methods

+      - some of those important objects happen to be interfaces (simplifying standards for comparison)

+        - the previous example was generated using the variance interface
+        - some interfaces that are also important objects or direct combinations of important objects include:
+          - trade loops (closed systems are an implementation of a combination of the boundary/type interface and the structure/loop interface)
+          - risk chains are an important object that you could generate using the structure/gap interface, given that risks are uncertainties/info asymmetries risk is also an interface itself, so applying it to the structure/chain interface creates the risk chain object

     - core structure components